soderlind/wp-denyhost/readme.txt

 = Configuration =
 In Settings -> WP-DenyHost, set the threshold and response.
 Default threshold is 3, default response is 403 Forbidden.

+If you have [CloudFlare](https://www.cloudflare.com) account, you can enable CloudFlare and spammers will be added to [CloudFlare Block list](https://www.cloudflare.com/threat-control)

 == Screenshots ==

 1. Option Page

 == Changelog ==

+= 1.2.0 =
-= 1.1.3 =
+* Added support for CloudFlare Block list + removed wp deprecated code = 1.1.3 =
 * Fixed minor bug